srg-ics-uplb/systems-track-primer/README.md

 You can also try our [*CS Specialization Quiz*](https://srg-ics-uplb.github.io/cs-specialization.html)!

-My old [blog post](https://blog.jachermocilla.org/2013/07/introductory-readings-in-systems.html) on some essential readings on Systems.
+JACH's old [blog post](https://blog.jachermocilla.org/2013/07/introductory-readings-in-systems.html) on some essential readings on Systems.

 ## Textbooks